NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Plugins.md

 For the NuGet in dotnet.exe scenarios, plugins need to be able to execute under that specific runtime of the dotnet.exe.
 It's on the plugin provider and the consumer to make sure a compatible dotnet.exe/plugin combination is used.
 A potential issue could arise with the user-location plugins when for example, a dotnet.exe under the 2.0 runtime tries to use a plugin written for the 2.1 runtime.

+## Protocol messages

+Protocol Version **1.0.0** messages:

+1. Close
+    * Request direction:  NuGet -> plugin
+    * The request will contain no payload
+    * No response is expected.
+The proper response is for the plugin process to promptly exit.

+2. Copy files in package
+    * Request direction:  NuGet -> plugin
+    * The request will contain:
+        * the package ID and version
+        * the package source repository location
+        * destination directory path
+        * an enumerable of files in the package to be copied to the destination directory path
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * an enumerable of full paths for copied files in the destination directory if the operation was successful

+3. Copy package file (.nupkg)
+    * Request direction:  NuGet -> plugin
+    * The request will contain:
+        * the package ID and version
+        * the package source repository location
+        * the destination file path
+    * A response will contain:
+        * a response code indicating the outcome of the operation

+4. Get credentials
+    * Request direction:  plugin -> NuGet
+    * The request will contain:
+        * the package source repository location
+        * the HTTP status code obtained from the package source repository using current credentials
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * a username, if available
+        * a password, if available

+5. Get files in package
+    * Request direction:  NuGet -> plugin
+    * The request will contain:
+        * the package ID and version
+        * the package source repository location
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * an enumerable of file paths in the package if the operation was successful

+6. Get operation claims
+    * Request direction:  NuGet -> plugin
+    * The request will contain:
+        * the service index.json for a package source
+        * the package source repository location
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * an enumerable of supported operations (e.g.:  package download) if the operation was successful.
+If a plugin does not support the package source, the plugin must return an empty set of supported operations.

+> [!Note]
+> This message has been amended in version **2.0.0**.
+It is still backwards compatible however.

+7. Get package hash
+    * Request direction:  NuGet -> plugin
+    * The request will contain:
+        * the package ID and version
+        * the package source repository location
+        * the hash algorithm
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * a package file hash using the requested hash algorithm if the operation was successful

+8. Get package versions
+    * Request direction:  NuGet -> plugin
+    * The request will contain:
+        * the package ID
+        * the package source repository location
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * an enumerable of package versions if the operation was successful

+9. Get service index
+    * Request direction:  plugin -> NuGet
+    * The request will contain:
+        * the package source repository location
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * the service index if the operation was successful

+10. Handshake
+     * Request direction:  NuGet <-> plugin
+     * The request will contain:
+         * the current plugin protocol version
+         * the minimum supported plugin protocol version
+     * A response will contain:
+         * a response code indicating the outcome of the operation
+         * the negotiated protocol version if the operation was successful.
+A failure will result in termination of the plugin.

+11. Initialize
+     * Request direction:  NuGet -> plugin
+     * The request will contain:
+         * the NuGet client tool version
+         * the NuGet client tool effective language.
+This takes into consideration the ForceEnglishOutput setting, if used.
+         * the default request timeout, which supersedes the protocol default.
+     * A response will contain:
+         * a response code indicating the outcome of the operation.
+A failure will result in termination of the plugin.

+12. Log
+     * Request direction:  plugin -> NuGet
+     * The request will contain:
+         * the log level for the request
+         * a message to log
+     * A response will contain:
+         * a response code indicating the outcome of the operation.

+13. Monitor NuGet process exit
+     * Request direction:  NuGet -> plugin
+     * The request will contain:
+         * the NuGet process ID
+     * A response will contain:
+         * a response code indicating the outcome of the operation.

+14. Prefetch package
+     * Request direction:  NuGet -> plugin
+     * The request will contain:
+         * the package ID and version
+         * the package source repository location
+     * A response will contain:
+         * a response code indicating the outcome of the operation

+15. Set credentials
+     * Request direction:  NuGet -> plugin
+     * The request will contain:
+         * the package source repository location
+         * the last known package source username, if available
+         * the last known package source password, if available
+         * the last known proxy username, if available
+         * the last known proxy password, if available
+     * A response will contain:
+         * a response code indicating the outcome of the operation

+16. Set log level
+     * Request direction:  NuGet -> plugin
+     * The request will contain:
+         * the default log level
+     * A response will contain:
+         * a response code indicating the outcome of the operation

+Protocol Version **2.0.0** messages

+17. Get Operation Claims

+* Request direction:  NuGet -> plugin
+    * The request will contain:
+        * the service index.json for a package source
+        * the package source repository location
+    * A response will contain:
+        * a response code indicating the outcome of the operation
+        * an enumerable of supported operations if the operation was successful.
+If a plugin does not support the package source, the plugin must return an empty set of supported operations.

+    If the service index and package source are null, then the plugin can answer with authentication.

+    The following additional messages are required to support the authentication operation.

+18. Authentication Credentials

+* Request direction: NuGet -> plugin
+* The request will contain:
+    * Uri
+    * isRetry
+    * NonInteractive
+* A response will contain
+    * Username
+    * Password
+    * Message
+    * List of Auth Types
+    * MessageResponseCode